fayjie92/FSMS-Surrogate/README.md

 # [Semi-supervised Few-Shot Learning for Medical Image Segmentation]()

 Implementation code for Semi-supervised approach for few-shot semantic medical image segmentation.
-This method is the first attempt to applies episodic training process for learning few-shot medical image segmentation and jointly enritches the festure representation using unlabeled samples.
+This method is the first attempt to applies episodic training process for learning few-shot medical image segmentation.
+This method also enritches the festure representation using unsupervised manner.
 More specific, this method boosts the encoder representation with including surrogate task.
 Experimental results on two well-know Skin Lesion Segmentation data sets have been demonstrated that the proposed method produces promissing results.
 If this code helps with your research please consider citing the following paper:
 </br>
 >[Abdur.
 R. Fayjie](https://sites.google.com/site/abdurrfayjie/),
 [R. Azad](https://scholar.google.com/citations?hl=en&user=Qb5ildMAAAAJ&view_op=list_works&sortby=pubdate),